Toonkit/Website/README.md

 - Try restarting your computer and reopening the launcher.
 - If none of the above work, try reinstalling the Corporate Clash launcher and game.
 - If none of the above work, try asking for further assistance in `#technology` with your computer information.
-_NOTE:_ Ensure that you have the latest version of the game, and ensure that you have the C++ VS2015 Redistributable Packages.
+- _NOTE:_ Ensure that you have the latest version of the game, and ensure that you have the C++ VS2015 Redistributable Packages.
+- _NOTE:_ If you can't find either process, try switching to the "Details" tab of `Task Manager` and searching there

 #### **Q:** I'm constantly getting `A Fatal Error occurred while downloading  a new version of the launcher.
 Error Code 1` when I try to launch the game, how do I fix this?